nozomi-koborinai/gcp-cost-mcp-server/README.md

 ### Any GCP Service

-Even services without pre-built guides work:
+All services work with dynamic guide generation:

 ```
 You: "How much would Vertex AI cost for my ML training?"

-AI: "I don't have a pre-built guide for Vertex AI, but I can help estimate costs.
-    To proceed, I need to know:
+AI: "I'll generate an estimation guide for Vertex AI by analyzing available SKUs...

+    Based on my analysis, to estimate Vertex AI costs, I need:
-    1. Region: Where will this be deployed?
+    1. Region: Where will training run?
-    2. Usage pattern: Training or prediction?
-What instance type?
+    2. Machine type: What accelerator type? (e.g., NVIDIA T4, A100)
-    3. Scale: How many hours of training?
-How many predictions?
+    3. Training hours: How long will training take?
+    4. Storage: How much training data?

+    Free tier note: Vertex AI offers $300 in free credits for new users.

-    Would you like me to explore the available SKUs for Vertex AI?"
+    Would you like me to list the specific SKUs available for Vertex AI?"
 ```

 ### Architecture Diagram Estimation (Multi-Service)